rswhiting/rswhiting.github.io/_posts/2017-02-26-an-introduction.md

 The brisk spring air prompted Danny to put his hands in his pockets as he walked a few blocks to the greenbelt then North along the river.
 As he crossed a footbridge, he noticed something moving in the river.
 He ran to the railing and looked closely.
 Deep in the slow moving river, the form of a woman came to view, hair flowing gently with the current.

-As the panic set in, Danny yelled, "Help! somebody, there a&#8230;" but as he looked around, he realized that was nobody to yell to, so he stripped off his shoes and shirt and jumped over the guardrail.
+As the panic set in, Danny yelled, "Help! somebody, there a--" but as he looked around, he realized that was nobody to yell to, so he stripped off his shoes and shirt and jumped over the guardrail.

 The icy water hit him like a very sharp ton of bricks and if it weren't for his poor diving form, he would have inhaled a large mouthful of the river.
 Fortunately, his momentum thrust him down to the bottom of the river where he opened his eyes and remembered why he had jumped to begin with--there in front of him drifted a young woman in a white dress with her arms tightly hugging a long box.